 Patrick McGinley is a graduate of Dickinson College and Duke University School of Law.
 He was law clerk for Justice Thomas W. Pomeroy Jr. of Pennsylvania’s Supreme Court.
 McGinley served as Special Asst.
 Attorney General, Pennsylvania Environmental Strike Force.
 He is the Charles H. Haden II Professor of Law at West Virginia University where he teaches environmental, administrative, and natural resources law.
 Professor McGinley was co-editor of Coal Law & Regulation andthe Eastern Mineral Law Foundation’s Annual Proceedings.
 He has served as Chair, ALI-ABA Course of Study: Legal Issues in the Coal Industry; Chair, Assn. of American Law Schools, Environmental Law Section; member Advisory Board, W. Va, Department of Energy; member, W.Va.
 Governor’s Independent Investigation Panels of Sago and Upper Big Branch Mine Disasters.
 He is a member of the Environmental Law Alliance Worldwide, a global network of human rights and environmental advocates.
 The Environmental Policy Institute has recognized him for Atireless efforts to promote and uphold the rights of the land, the people of America's coalfields and the law protecting them" and by the Public Justice Foundation for Awinning exceptional victories for the public interest.
 For more than three and a half decades Professor McGinley has represented and counseled Appalachian rural families and communities seeking to vindicate their rights to a healthy and safe environment.

-Jim Miller is CEO of RxMapper, a precision drug information platform that empowers health care professionals to quickly and accurately make safe and effective drug decisions that are tailored to the unique DNA of each individual patient.
-RxMapper was developed and beta tested at Mayo Clinic and is preparing for its commercial release.
-Jim is a serial entrepreneur with over twenty-five (25) years of founding and leading companies.
-After graduating from Boston College, Jim founded Matrix Communications, a telecommunications company serving the hospitality industry that he sold to MCI (Verizon Business Services) in March 2000.
-From 2000-2007, Jim was CEO of Tenor Communications, a telecommunications company focused on small to mid-size businesses.
-In 2007, Jim founded Online Convergence, an internet holding company focused on e-commerce, online and mobile rewards programs, and free-to-play games.
-Online Convergence sold LiveToWin™ to PCH in April 2015 and SpinToWin™ to Chartboost Games in October 2016.
-Since 2016, Jim has been running an advisory business for early stage companies.
+Jim Miller is CEO of RxMapper, a precision drug information platform that empowers health insurance providers, health care professionals, PBMs and patients to quickly and accurately make safe and effective drug decisions that are tailored to the unique DNA of each individual patient.
+RxMapper was developed at Mayo Clinic and is preparing for its commercial release.
+Jim is a serial entrepreneur with over twenty-five (25) years of founding and leading a succession of companies: Matrix Communications (1991-2000); Tenor Communications (2000-2007); Online Convergence (2007-2016); and 1588 Advisors (2016-present).
 Jim donates a considerable amount of his time and resources to improving the educational opportunities of poor and at-risk children and advocating for solutions to the problem of global climate change.
 Jim is on the Board of Directors of Climate Science, Awareness and Solutions at Columbia University’s Earth Institute, where he works with renowned Climate Scientist Dr. Jim Hansen to advocate for a market driven, carbon-fee and dividend approach to reducing greenhouse gas emissions; on the Board of Directors of Our Children’s Trust, where he supports OCT’s Atmospheric Trust Litigation; and is the author of the Clean Energy and Shared Prosperity Act.
-In terms of inner-city education initiatives, Jim is a currently working to found Heights Academy Charter School; was a founding trustee of the Boston College Lab School at St. Columbkille; and previously served under Peter Lynch as Vice President and trustee of Boston’s Inner-City Scholarship Fund and the Catholic Schools Foundation.
+Jim is a member of Boston College’s Board of Regents; was a founding trustee of the Boston College Lab School at St. Columbkille; and previously served under Peter Lynch as Vice President and trustee of Boston’s Inner-City Scholarship Fund and the Catholic Schools Foundation.
 Jim lives in the Boston area with his wife and their three children.